Greenheart/idg.tools/README.md

 There are many ways to help out so don't be afraid to ask!

+-   Get an overview of ways to contribute at <https://idg.community/contribute>
 -   [Element chat room](https://app.element.io/#/room/#idg-tools:community.innerdevelopmentgoals.org)

 ## Technologies used